ibm-cloud-docs/mqcloud/reference/mqoc_ha.md

 {{site.data.keyword.attribute-definition-list}}

-# High Availability and Disaster Recovery
+# Default and Custom Enterprise Plan
 {: #mqoc_ha}

 This section describes the High Availability (HA) provided by the {{site.data.keyword.mq_full}} service, how to create a queue manager HA solution architecture and details of disaster recovery.
+The information here is a specifc to the Default and Custom Enterprise plans.

-## High Availability of a queue manager
+## High Availability
 {: #mqoc_ha_qm}

 Internally, {{site.data.keyword.mq_full}} is deployed using a series of components that are built and deployed as containers into a Kubernetes cluster that runs in the particular geographical region you have selected.
 Each paid queue manager that you deploy exists in its own isolated container and has dedicated CPU, RAM and disk allocated for its use.